top of page

 Wedding dress, bouquet, and shoes styled with textures in Covent Garden Hotel suite

-The Morning Unfolds
+The Morning Preparations

 Bride adjusts her hair in the mirror while getting ready in the Covent Garden Hotel suite